 The IB Core section might not be a first priority, but should form the basis of everything we do.
 It's worth a visit if you are considering being an Extended Essay supervisor or if you are running the Group 4 project.
 You can also revise the Learner Profile, Theory of Knowledge and Community Activity Service pages to convince your IB coordinator that you're teaching the IB Diploma, not just physics.

 Emma wrote a blog post about the considerable site update in September.

 A core is the centre of something but I'm not sure that the syllabus core is really the centre, I would call it the base since it's the basics that everything else is built upon.
 The old syllabus was...

 The core contains pretty much the basic topics but maybe not enough if you want to study physics or a related subject at university, the additional HL content adds depth to waves, fields, electricity,...

 The organisation of the options in the last syllabus was rather complicated, some were HL only some were SL only but also part of AHL and some were combined.
 The eye and sight was the only topic that...

 This section contains information and resources relating to the Internal Assessment, which in physics takes the form of an investigation where students work as individuals.In a nutshell, students are...

 This section contains information about the three exam papers as well as some worked solutions.

-The IB course can be represented by a hexagon. the hexagon is divided into 6 sections each representing one of the 6 diploma subjects.
-These 6 sections enclose the core of extended essay, theory of knowledge...
+The IB course can be represented by a circle.
+The circle is divided into six sections, each representing one of the six diploma subjects.
+These six sections enclose the core of extended essay, theory...